Why Focus On Refugee Aid?

-Besides relief and aid in the form of shelter, food and other essentials, organisations like the UNHCR (UN’s refugee agency) aim to provide the refugees with basic rights such as education, healthcare, employment and freedom of movement.
+Besides relief and aid in the form of shelter, food, and other essentials, organizations like the UNHCR (UN’s refugee agency) aim to provide the refugees with basic rights such as education, healthcare, employment, and freedom of movement.

 As per the United Nations, nearly 71 million across the globe were “forced from home by conflict and persecution at the end of 2018.”

 Refugee aid and relief feature in 7 of 17 Sustainable Development Goals (SDGs) laid down by the United Nations.